 Lack of strategic vision leads to competing priorities and crisis management, which affects ability to teach courses and work with students.
 As a budget move, the College eliminated the chair position and implemented a new structure.
 However, many faculty feel that the issues in their areas are not being addressed by the administration.

-Overstretch, more full-time faculty, just us let teach.
+Overstretched, more full-time faculty, just us let teach.
 The College continues to add work such as program assessment, General Education assessment, program reviews, etc. to faculty’s plate without removing anything from that plate.
 The College cannot expect quality instruction if this trend continues.

 Low salaries.
 Adjusted for inflation, faculty salaries have failed to keep up with inflation.
 Adjusted for inflation, starting faculty salaries in AY 2017-2018 are between 76% and 86% of what they were in AY 1999-2000.
 However, given the increased work load placed on faculty, faculty find it increasingly difficult to take on overload to make up the shortfall in wages.